 Type of minimization or maximization

-So, you go out with your friends after long time, but everyone has budget constraints of 1000 Rs. you basically want to have maximum fun but you have a budget constraint so you want to maximize something based on constraint this would be a constraint maximization problem.
+So, you go out with your friends after a long time, but everyone has budget constraints of 1000 Rs. you basically want to have maximum fun but you have a budget constraint so you want to maximize something based on constraint this would be a constraint maximization problem.

 let’s get an intuition about the constrained and unconstrained problems.
-For example on given function (see the bellow image), is a constraint which means x can take value more than or equal to B then we can see the minimum value of the cost function can take at x=b which means X can’t take value A=0, because of this constraints the minimum value of cost function will take at B.
+For example on a given function (see the bellow image), is a constraint which means x can take value more than or equal to B then we can see the minimum value of the cost function can take at x=b which means X can’t take value A=0, because of this constraint the minimum value of cost function will take at B.

 We saw the example of optimization using differentiation, there are two ways to go about unconstrained optimization.